Adequate and appropriate indemnity insurance

 All SRA regulated firms and their managers

-All solicitors or registered European lawyers (RELs) practising in a non-commercial body providing some reserved legal services to the public.
+All solicitors or registered European lawyers (RELs) practising in a non-commercial body providing some reserved legal services.

-All solicitors or RELs practising as freelance solicitors providing reserved legal services to the public.
+All solicitors or RELs practising as freelance solicitors providing reserved legal services.

 Purpose of this guidance